 What We Do

-Alabama Possible is a nonprofit organization based in Birmingham, Alabama, that works to reduce poverty and its impacts through strategic partnerships with higher education institutions, community partners, policymakers and faith-based organizations.
+Alabama Possible works to reduce poverty and its impacts through strategic partnerships with higher education institutions, community partners, policymakers and faith-based organizations.
 Its programs equip higher-education and faith-based partners with the tools, information and outreach activities they need to understand poverty and address it effectively.

 Blueprints College Access Initiative.
 AP’s Blueprints College Access Initiative connects 21st century high school students and their families with helpful resources and relationships so they are equipped to graduate from high school and college career-ready.
 The Blueprints College Access Initiative applies a ‘near peer’ mentoring model in which college students serve as mentors for high school students.
 This program demystifies the college-going process by connecting high school students with an information-rich network of supportive coaches who help them make structured decisions while navigating the college admissions process successfully.